francesco-cozzuto/Noja/README.md

+### The Noja programming language

 This is the implementation of a programming language I came up with called Noja.
 Noja is the misspelling of the italian word for boredom "noia".

-This is what it looks like
+This is what it looks like:

 ```js
 import "samples/imported.noja" as imp;